Book Appointment or Video Consultation online with top eye doctors

 - A slit lamp exam.

-Most cases of uveitis can be treated with steroid medicine.
-Steroids work by disrupting the normal function of the immune system so it no longer releases the chemicals that cause inflammation.
-Steroid medicines come in different forms, and the type used will often depend on the areas of your eye affected by uveitis.
+Most instances of uveitis can be treated with steroid medication.
+A medication called prednisolone is normally utilized.
+Steroids work by disturbing the typical capacity of the immune system so they no longer deliver the chemicals that irritate.
+Steroid medications come in various structures, and the sort utilized will frequently rely upon the regions of your eye affected by uveitis.

 Depending on your symptoms, the recommended dose can range from having to use eye drops every hour to once every 2 days.